 Participating in trade shows can be a worthwhile investment for businesses in a huge range of industries.
 The cost of setting up a trade show booth can vary widely, ranging from a few thousand to tens of thousands of dollars, depending on several factors like the show location and booth size and design.
 Accurate budgeting is crucial for companies to ensure that you’re able to maximize your return on investment.
 Here’s a guide to various trade show expenses, helping you make informed decisions and maximize the impact of trade show participation.

-Breaking Down the Costs
+Breaking Down the Costs by Type & Booth Size

 When planning a trade show booth, companies face a variety of costs that can significantly impact their budget.
 These expenses can be broken down into several key categories: